 The History of Cannabis Traditions During the Holidays [Both Old and New!]

-The holidays, in the aftermath of a global pandemic, have changed many traditions about the year end including a heightened desire to feel rooted to one another.
-The discomforts of not being able to celebrate with family as often, and share experiences and ugly sweaters with friends may have altered how we celebrate but has only heightened our holiday gift giving traditions which now include an exciting catalog of cannabis inspired holiday gift ideas.
+The holidays, in the aftermath of a global pandemic, have changed many traditions about the year's end including a heightened desire to feel connected to one another.
+The discomforts of not being able to celebrate with family as often, and share experiences and ugly sweaters with friends may have altered how we celebrate but have only heightened our holiday gift-giving traditions which now include an exciting catalog of cannabis-inspired holiday gift ideas.

-Giving gifts is a way to express gratitude and appreciation for those we love, and it just feels pretty amazing to see the look (even virtual) on someone’s face when you give them something that reflects your connection.
+Giving gifts is a way to express gratitude and appreciation for those we love, and the look on someone’s face when you give them something that reflects your connection makes you feel as warm and fuzzy as a Christmas sweater.
 For the religious, exchanging presents is an opportunity to strengthen their faith and bond with the community.
 For the family, exchanging gifts is an opportunity to shut off from daily life and create more lasting memories.

 As religion pertains to the history of cannabis, its roots run deep.